garrandall/popular-music-data/tracks/twenty-five-miles-edwin-starr.md

 You see she's got the kind of loving and a kissing A-make a man go stone wild

-So I got to keep on walking, mm-hmm, huh
+So I got to keep on walking, mm-hm, huh
 I got to walk on, oh, ho, ho
 (I-I, I-I, I, I, I) I'm so tired
 But I just can't lose my stride